 T –is for Tartan With Attitude

 From schoolgirl punk to androgynous edge.
-(See: The Boomtown Rats)
+(See: the Boomtown Rats)

 U is for Undone Ties & Unisex Blazers